 ||100 mmHg and above

 |mmHg = millimeters of mercury – the unit of measure for blood pressure

 How will I know if I have high blood pressure?

 Your health care provider can tell you if you have high blood pressure by checking your blood pressure with a special meter.
 You usually cannot feel high blood pressure.
 Many people who have high blood pressure don't know they have it.
-You should have your blood pressure checked once a year to make sure you don’t have high blood pressure.
+You should have your blood pressure checked at least once a year to make sure you don't have high blood pressure.
 Do not rely on drug store measurements, as they may not be accurate.